cosletmihai/grand-somipp-lab/lab1/README.md

 - the [producer-consumer problem](https://en.wikipedia.org/wiki/Producer–consumer_problem)
 - the [readers-writers problem](https://en.wikipedia.org/wiki/Readers–writers_problem)

+You will use the `pthread` (which stands for POSIX threads) library to write this system.
+More information about this [here](#really-useful-bibliography).

 The first "task" of this laboratory is to figure out how each of these problems will fit into *our* own.

 ## Let's get to the meat of the problem